Learn Spanish with 15 Cartoons for Kids You’ll Love

 These cute puppies are awesomely skilled and will surprise you with their tricks every episode.
 They use a language that three- and four-year-olds can understand easily, so it should not be very difficult if you already have a little background in Spanish vocabulary.

 Linked above is the official Nick Jr. channel, which uploads clips and, sometimes, full episodes of their shows.
 Search their video content for a title in Spanish to see clips from cartoons beyond “La patrulla canina.”
+You can also check out a clip of “Paw Patrol and the Mer-Pup” like the one below, on FluentU.

 From the creators of “Minimalitos,” if dinosaurs are your thing, you cannot miss this cartoon!